RoelN/ChromaCheck/README.md

 # ChromaCheck

-This is a WIP project to find out if we can check for color font support.
-We do this by rendering our color glyphs to canvas, and then read out the pixels to see if we have any color pixels.
+Feature test to check browsers for color font support.
+We do this by rendering our color glyphs to canvas, and then read out the pixels to see if we have any color.

 ## Text on canvas

 Use `fillText()` to render text to canvas.

-*Safari* on OSX renders color glyphs :)
+**Safari** on OSX renders SBIX color glyph :)

-*Firefox* doesn't render any color glyphs.
+**Firefox** on OSX doesn't render any color glyphs.
 For Firefox 41 and up this is expected ([there is a bug in Skia that prevents color glyphs from being rendered](https://bugzilla.mozilla.org/show_bug.cgi?id=1209480)).
 Problem is, in Firefox 46 (current nightly), this is fixed and color fonts installed on OS work fine, but loaded through `@font-face` don't.

-*Chrome/Opera* doesn't render any color glyphs.
+**Chrome/Opera** on OSX doesn't render any color glyphs.
 This is not a bug, Chrome doesn't support any color font format.

+**Internet Explorer 11** on Windows 8.1 renders COLR/CPAL glyph :)

 ## Text in SVG, rendered to Canvas

 To avoid problems with `fillText()` we can also render an SVG _with the testfont embedded_ to `canvas`.

-*Safari* renders nothing at all.
+**Safari** on OSX renders nothing at all.

-*Firefox* renders color glyphs :)
+**Firefox** on OSX and Windows renders SVG-in-OpenType and COLR/CPAL color glyphs :)

-*Chrome/Opera* doesn't render any color glyphs.
+**Chrome/Opera** on OSX doesn't render any color glyphs.
 This is not a bug, Chrome doesn't support any color font format.

 ## Todo